About

 Marine Biologist & Master Reef Guide

-Azri is one of our Master Reef Guides and is presently working on his PhD.
+Azri is one of our Master Reef Guides and has just completed his PhD.
 He grew up in South Australia, and his love of the sea took him frequently to the water.
-Azri studied at Flinders University (Bachelor of Science) where he attained high distinction for his degree in...
+Azri studied at Flinders University (Bachelor of Science) where he attained high distinction for his...

 Ros Peric